The Beach Boys Today!: Background

 By this point, principal songwriter Brian Wilson had become overwhelmed by professional and personal pressures.
 Wilson later explained, "I used to be Mr Everything ...
 I was run down mentally and emotionally because I was running around, jumping on jets from one city to another on one-night stands, also producing, writing, arranging, singing, planning, teaching – to the point where I had no peace of mind and no chance to actually sit down and think or even rest."
 He also expressed dissatisfaction with the group's business operations and believed that the quality of their records had declined as a result.
 During the European tour, frontman and lyricist Mike Love told Melody Maker that the group sought to move beyond surf music and avoid repeating themselves.
 Asked how he felt about originating the surfing sound, Wilson rejected the label, stated that the band did not play surf music, and that their focus was a teen-oriented sound applicable to any theme: "We're just gonna stay on the life of a social teenager."

-Wilson was also increasingly anxious about his relationship with singer Marilyn Rovell.
-During the European tour, he began drinking more heavily and turned to songwriting as an outlet.
-On December 7, seeking emotional stability, he impulsively married Rovell.
-Around this period, he was introduced to marijuana by industry acquaintance Loren Schwartz.
-His regular use of the drug intensified marital tensions.